Do you know what a candidate profile is?

 What better way to raise your candidate profile than to use these traditional forms of communication?
 TV and radio are still seen as credible sources of information over the web.
 Do interviews and campaign ads on these platforms to hook voter attention.
 Invest in yard signs and send door-to-door volunteers to draw in likely supporters.

 All these practices together would build your candidate profile in the voter’s eye.
 Knowing the candidate better and what their policies and interests are lets the voter choose between you and the opponent.
-The better you build your candidate profile using the above methods, the more steady supporters you attract.Tags: advice, campaign message, campaign website, candidate profile, communication strategy, How-To, local election, Marketing, municipal election, municipality, Political Campaigns, Social Media, voter engagement
+The better you build your candidate profile using the above methods, the more steady supporters you attract.Tags: advice, campaign message, campaign website, candidate profile, communication strategy, local election, Marketing, municipal election, municipality, Social Media, voter engagement